Project-Books/book-project/CONTRIBUTING.md

 *2) Please also ensure that you remain familiar with this contributing document as it may change from time to time.*

 Thank you for taking an interest in contributing!
+Please note that by contributing to this project, you are expected to adhere to this contributing document.

 ## Code of Conduct